- Search The Registry

 - My Account

-She studied further at both the University of California UCLA and the University of Southern Mississippi.
-She became a teacher in 1958 a career that has spanned 43 years.
+She studied further at the University of California UCLA and the University of Southern Mississippi.
+She became a teacher in 1958; a career spanned 43 years.
 Caggins taught in the Gulfport, MS school system at 3rd Avenue High School and Gulfport High School.
 She was President of the Gulfport Chapter of the National Council of Negro Women.
-During her presidency the first Head Start Program in the state of Mississippi was founded located in Soria City, Gulfport, Mississippi.
+During her presidency, the first Head Start Program in Mississippi was founded in Soria City, Gulfport, Mississippi.

 In 1985, she lost a bid for the Democratic mayoral nomination.
 In 1988, Caggins was Chairperson of the city’s fourth precinct Democratic National Caucus.
 She was a delegate to the county, district, state, and national Democratic conventions.
 She ran unsuccessfully in 1989 for Council Seat Ward 2 of Gulfport.
-After which time, she was elected Harrison County Precinct Commissioner serving three terms (12 years).
-She was the oldest elected official in the State of Mississippi, and the oldest Black Female elected official in the country at age 87.
+After that, she was elected Harrison County Precinct Commissioner, serving three terms (12 years).
+She was the oldest elected official in the State of Mississippi and the oldest Black Female elected official in the country at age 87.

 She also served in various capacities in the Zeta Phi Beta Incorporated Sorority.
-She became election commissioner of Harrison Country in 1992 and was reelected for four terms.
-Aurabelle Caggins a resident of Gulfport, Mississippi died on March 2, 2016.
+She became the election commissioner of Harrison Country in 1992 and was re-elected for four terms.
+Aurabelle Caggins a resident of Gulfport, Mississippi, died on March 2, 2016.